Vendors, food trucks and stalls: the cheapest, fastest, frequently best food in Prague.

 Hai Ha ★ 4.4

-Hai Ha, the orange-fronted stall near the Sapa toilets, serves what Prague's Vietnamese community calls the city's best bun cha, grilled pork with rice noodles and dipping broth.
+Hai Ha, the orange-fronted stall near the Sapa toilets, serves what Prague's Vietnamese community calls the city's best bun cha, grilled pork with rice.

 Try: Bun cha